jackycamp/jackstack/src/pages/man-in-the-high-castle.md

 His true identity is Rudolph Wegener, a member of a German political organization wishing to halt Nazi takeover.

-Naturally, as a piece from PKD, the barriers between reader and character blend together.
+The barriers between reader and character blend together.
 Reality and truth are playthings for PKD; as if he wished the reader to become as mad as he was.

 The blur of reality touches all characters in the piece.
 Frank Frink